 What do state-run auto-IRA programs offer employees?

 All three of the enacted programs work in a similar fashion.
-Once employers forward information on their workers, the state begins movement toward auto-enrolling each individual into a Roth IRA with a 5% initial default rate.
+Once employers forward information about their workers, the state begins movement toward auto-enrolling each individual into a Roth IRA with a 5% initial default rate.
 Both California’s and Oregon’s programs also include annual automatic contribution increases as default features, while it’s optional for the Illinois plan.

-Participants are free to adjust their contribution percentage, switch investments (each program offers a small handful of stand-alone funds), turn off or turn on auto-escalation, or opt out of the program altogether.
+Participants are free to adjust their contribution percentage, switch investments (each program offers a small handful of stand-alone funds), turn off or on auto-escalation, or opt out of the program altogether.

 In all cases, administration and investor fees are built into the cost of each investment option and debited by the plan administrator throughout the year.3